2.1 Getting RStudio to run on your computer

 As a prerequisite for this guide, you need to have RStudio and a few essential R packages installed.

-You have to follow these steps to get your RStudio set.
+You have to follow these steps to get your RStudio version set.

 - Download RStudio on the RStudio Website (Link).
 It’s free!